risingfast/ancestry/readme.md

     19-Jul-2021 exclude Unknown
     19-Jul-2021 add events to personal profiles
 #### Enhancements: (0)
-    add middle and maiden names to people listings fix the date ordering on the birthday listing to take day into account along with month send or show reminders of upcoming birthdays and events via email remove the temporarily disabled password
+    add middle and maiden names to all people listings fix the date ordering on the birthday listing to take day into account along with month send or show reminders of upcoming birthdays and events via email remove the temporarily disabled password